 Identification: The model parameters are not identified without the user supplying some restrictions on the model parameters; i.e., translations, rotations and re-scalings of the ideal points are observationally equivalent, via offsetting transformations of the item parameters.
-It is the user's responsibility to impose these identifying restrictions if desired; the following brief discussion provides some guidance.
+It is the user's responsibility to impose these identifying restrictions if desired.
+The following brief discussion provides some guidance.

-For one-dimensional models (i.e., d=1), a simple route to identification is the normalize option, which guarantees local identification (identification up to a 180 rotation of the recovered dimension).
+For one-dimensional models (i.e., d=1), a simple route to identification is the normalize option, by imposing the restriction that the means of the posterior densities of the ideal points (ability parameters) have mean zero and standard deviation one, across legislators (test-takers).
+This normalization supplies local identification (that is, identification up to a 180 degree rotation of the recovered dimension).

 Near-degenerate "spike" priors (priors with arbitrarily large precisions) or the constrain.legis option on any two legislators' ideal points ensures global identification in one dimension.

-Identification in higher dimensions can be obtained by supplying fixed values for d+1 legislators' ideal points, provided the supplied points span a d-dimensional space (e.g., three supplied ideal points form a triangle in d=2 dimensions), via the constrain.legis option.
-In this case the function defaults to vague normal priors, but at each iteration the sampled ideal points are transformed back into the space of identified parameters, applying the linear transformation that maps the d+1 fixed ideal points from their sampled values to their fixed values.
+Identification in higher dimensions can be obtained by supplying fixed values for d+1 legislators' ideal points, provided the supplied fixed points span a d-dimensional space (e.g., three supplied ideal points form a triangle in d=2 dimensions), via the constrain.legis option.
+In this case the function defaults to vague normal priors on the unconstrained ideal points, but at each iteration the sampled ideal points are transformed back into the space of identified parameters, applying the linear transformation that maps the d+1 fixed ideal points from their sampled values to their fixed values.
 Alternatively, one can impose restrictions on the item parameters via constrain.items.
 See the examples in the documentation for the constrain.legis and constrain.items.

 Another route to identification is via post-processing.
-That is, the user can run ideal without any identification constraints (which does not pose any formal/technical problem in a Bayesian analysis - the posterior density is still well defined and can be explored via MCMC methods) - but then use the function postProcess to map the MCMC output from the space of unidentified parameters into the subspace of identified parameters.
+That is, the user can run ideal without any identification constraints.
+This does not pose any formal/technical problem in a Bayesian analysis.
+The fact that the posterior density may have mulitple modes doesn't imply that the posterior is improper or that it can't be explored via MCMC methods. - but then use the function postProcess to map the MCMC output from the space of unidentified parameters into the subspace of identified parameters.
 See the example in the documentation for the postProcess function.